niresh1234/CLEO5TestBuild/README.md

 - mfisto for the alpha-testing of CLEO 4, his support and advices.
 - 123nir for the alpha-testing of CLEO 5.0.0, troubleshooting and valuable bug reports.

-The developers have no connection with Take 2 Interactive or Rockstar Games.
+The developers are not affiliated with Take 2 Interactive or Rockstar Games.
 By using this product or any of the additional products included you take your own personal responsibility for any negative consequences should they arise.